 NHS 111 health advisors

-When you join as a clinical advisor, you’ll be one of the key sources of expertise and referrals behind the 111 number – providing an evidence-based healthcare service within your sphere of competency, by phone, without the physical strain of acute work, and with senior clinical support always on hand.
+When you join as a clinical advisor, you’ll be one of the key sources of expertise and referrals behind the 111 number.
 You’ll use the NHS Pathways tool, plus your own experience as a nurse, paramedic or pharmacist, to ensure the patient receives the most suitable treatment, which can range from advice on self-care to a referral to other services.